What is Cash to Close on a House?

-- If you are getting a government-backed loan, such as an FHA or VA loan, the down payment requirements may be lower.
+- The down payment requirements may be lower if you are getting a government-backed loan, such as an FHA or VA loan.

-Closing costs are fees charged by your mortgage lender, title company, and other third parties involved in the real estate transaction.
+Closing costs for buyers are fees charged by your mortgage lender, title company, and other third parties involved in the real estate transaction.

 These costs include